park-holidays-uk/pagebuilder/README.md

 ## Known Issues

+* Error installing package into a Laravel project. - *Could not find package vendor/package at any version for your minimum-stability (stable).*
 * The GrapesJS property stylable can be either true, false or an array for which an empty array is equivilant to false but when using traits, the checkbox recognises empty array as true and as such displays incorrectly.